 More About the Export Sales Reporting Program

 USDA's Export Sales Reporting Program monitors U.S. agricultural export sales on a daily and weekly basis.
-Export sales reporting provides a constant stream of up-to-date market information for 40 U.S. agricultural commodities sold abroad.
+Export sales reporting provides a constant stream of up-to-date market information regarding international sales of major U.S. agricultural commodities.
 A single statistic reveals the significance of the program: in a typical year, the program monitors more than 40 percent of total U.S. agricultural exports.

 The program also serves as an early alert on the possible impact foreign sales may have on U.S. supplies and prices.
 The weekly U.S. Export Sales report is the most current available source of U.S. export sales data.
 The data are used to analyze the overall level of export demand, determine where markets exist, and assess the relative position of U.S. commodities in foreign markets.

 Why the Program was Created

 The Export Sales Reporting Program has its roots in the unexpected purchase of large amounts of grain by the Soviet Union in 1972.
 Termed “the Great Russian Grain Robbery,” the huge, unanticipated purchases of U.S. wheat and corn that year depleted U.S. reserve stocks and caused a sizable run-up in U.S. food prices.

 Furthermore, there was growing concern that some companies might have an unfair advantage in situations like this because they had access to market-sensitive information that was unavailable to the public.
-To ensure that all parties involved in the production and export of U.S. grain had access to up-to-date export sales information, Congress mandated the Export Sales Reporting Program (ESR Program) in 1973.
+To ensure that all parties involved in the production and export of U.S. grain had access to up-to-date export sales information, Congress mandated the Export Sales Reporting Program in 1973.

-Before the ESR Program was established, it was difficult for the public to obtain information on export sales until the products were actually shipped.
+Before the program was established, it was difficult for the public to obtain information on export sales until the products were actually shipped.
 The program helps facilitate price stability by guaranteeing that everyone has access to the same information at the same time.

 How the Program Works